epeios-q37/epeios.bak/tools/xdhq/Atlas/JRE/README.md

 ## *Hello, World!*

-Here's how a [*Hello, World!*](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program made with the *Atlas* toolkit looks like:
+Here's how the [*Hello, World!*](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program made with the *Atlas* toolkit looks like:

 ![Little demonstration](https://q37.info/download/assets/Hello.gif "A basic example")

-This example is part of the live demonstrations above, but you can launch it on your computer
+This example is part of the live demonstrations above, but you can launch it on your computer:

 - `git clone https://github.com/epeios-q37/atlas-java`
 - `cd atlas-java/Hello`